DevExpress-Examples/web-forms-dashboard-handle-errors/readme.md

-# ASP.NET Web Forms Dashboard - How to handle errors
+# Dashboard for Web Forms - How to handle errors

 The following example demostrates two approaches on how to handle errors in the ASP.NET Web Forms Dashboard application: